pattern

 First sale valuation has long proven useful to industries that have been subject to high import duties, as it allows duty to be paid on the price a middleman trading company pays the manufacturer instead of the higher price the importer pays the trading company.
 While tariffs still apply in this scenario, the dutiable value is often significantly lower, resulting in a lower duty bill.

 Various criteria must be met to ensure the first sale price reflects a sale that is clearly destined to the U.S. and conducted at arm’s length, but, once validated, a viable first sale value can provide substantial duty savings.
-It can also serve as a type of long-term annuity; i.e., even if additional tariffs expire, use of first sale valuation would continue to provide a lower declared value and thus reduce the regular duties assessed on a company’s products.
+It can also serve as a type of long-term annuity; i.e., even if IEEPA, Section 301, or other tariffs expire, use of first sale valuation would continue to provide a lower declared value and thus reduce the regular duties assessed on a company’s products.
+Further, importers employing first sale enjoy enhanced visibility into, and hence improved compliance and security throughout, their supply chains.

 Valuation